Mjz86/String/rope_paper.md

 The index of the string end serves as the key to the tree structure.
 All (a,b)-tree invariants must hold.
 Additionally, the following optimization invariants are enforced:

-*   If two adjacent children have a combined size smaller than the SSO buffer, they must be combined into a single SSO leaf.
+*   If two adjacent non sso children have a combined size smaller than the SSO buffer, they must be combined into a single SSO leaf.
 *   If there is only one leaf, the tree height is 0, and no node exists.
 *   Leaves (except SSO leaves and the root inline leaf) cannot be directly modified (i.e., characters cannot be changed or appended via direct buffer access).
 However, substring operations are permitted.